 It is really important to give thought to the type of audio system you would like.
 In immersive cinemas with a higher number of audio channels, the correct planning and positioning is vital.
 And since these audio channels will need to be wired, getting these details nailed down early on is critical.

-As with everything, the range of possibilities for cost is huge.
+How much does a home cinema cost? – as with everything, the range of possibilities for cost is huge.
 Indeed, in the past, we have created superb home cinemas with audio costing from between £4,000 and £180,000.

-Home Cinema Video – Likely Costs.
+Home Cinema Video – Likely Costs

 Image is everything!